Tuition Fees and Cost of Living in Poland for International Students

 Living Cost in Poland for International Students

-Living as a student in Poland is quite affordable compared to other EU countries.
+Living as a student in Poland is for sure affordable compared to other EU countries.
 It can start at PLN 1,500 (330 EUR) per month.
-Costs vary by the city.
+Costs vary depending on the city.
 The capital and tourist spots might be a bit pricier, so make sure to make the right calculations beforehand in anticipation of your monthly living costs.

 Also, non-EU/EEA students must have enough money to cover living expenses to study in Poland.
 You can tweak your budget based on where you want to study.
-In bigger cities like Kraków or Warsaw, you’d need around PLN 2,200 – 3,700 (around 500 – 850 EUR) per month.
+In bigger cities like Kraków or Warsaw, you’d need around PLN 2,200 – 3,700 (around EUR 500 – 850) per month.

 Accommodation

-One of the major expenses is accommodation, but fret not.
-Poland provides a range of options, from dormitories to private apartments, catering to different budgets.
-We’ll guide you on navigating this housing maze without breaking the bank.
+One of the major expenses for students is accommodation, for sure.
+But fret not!
+Poland is no short of options, from dormitories to private apartments, catering to different budgets.
+Here are details to help you navigate this housing maze without breaking the bank.

 Student Houses and University Dormitories in Poland